Abel Beach: Personal life

 Shortly after graduating from college, Beach contracted a bronchial condition.
 Beach moved to Iowa City, Iowa in 1854 which hopes of improving his health.
 In 1856, Beach married Ellen, a former pupil and the daughter of Jesse Bowan who was the Adjutant General of Iowa and former member of the Indiana Senate and the Iowa Senate.
 They had three sons, two who survived to adulthood.
 The couple had a farm in Johnson County, near Iowa City, although they lived in Des Moines for several years during Beach's political career.
 They left the farm to live in Iowa City.
 However, by 1882, his wife lived in Washington, D.C.
 In May 1887, she petitioned for a divorce in that city.

 Beach continued to be active in Theta Delta Chi, participating in the charter ceremonies for new chapters in various states, where he would read special poems that he wrote for the occasion.
 He delivered an address and was honored at the fraternity's 50th convention in New York City in 1898; at the time, he was one of its two surviving founders.
 He was a founding director of The Citizens' State Bank in Havensville, Kansas.
-He was also active in the Methodist Epsicopal Church.
+He was also active in the Methodist Episcopal Church.

 Beach's health declined in his later years.
 He died in his sleep in a boarding house room on East Washington Street in Iowa City on June 19, 1899.